znikolovski/wknd-apac/README.md

 7. [Custom Component](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/custom-component.html)
 8. [Unit Testing](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/unit-testing.html)

-## Modules

-The main parts of the project are:

-* **core**: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* **ui.apps**: contains the /apps (and /etc) parts of the project, ie JS & CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
-* **ui.content**: contains mutable content (not /apps) that is integral to the running of the WKND site.
-This include template types, templates, policies and base-line organization page and asset structures.
-* **ui.content.sample**: WKND is often used as a pre-built reference site for demos and training; making it useful to have a full sample site with content and assets.
-HOWEVER the storage of authored content (pages, assets) in git is rare and not recommended for real-world implementations.
-* **ui.tests**: Java bundle containing JUnit tests that are executed server-side.
-This bundle is not to be deployed onto production.
-* **ui.launcher**: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution
-* **dispatcher**: contains dispatcher configurations for AEM as a Cloud Service
-* **repository-structure**:  Empty package that defines the structure of the Adobe Experience Manager repository the Code packages in this project deploy into.
-* **all**: An empty module that embeds the above sub-modules and any vendor dependencies into a single deployable package.

 ## How to build

+Navigate into the project folder for the desired chapter and version:

+    cd /02-component-basics/start

 To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean install

-To build all the modules and deploy the `all` package to a local instance of AEM, run in the project root directory the following command:
+To build all the modules and deploy the `all` package to a local instance of AEM (Cloud Service), run in the project root directory the following command:

     mvn clean install -PautoInstallSinglePackage

+To build all the modules and deploy the `all` package to a local instance of AEM **6.5/6.4**, run in the project root directory the following command:

+    mvn clean install -PautoInstallSinglePackage -Pclassic

 Or to deploy it to a publish instance, run